mozilla-services/hindsight/docs/configuration.md

 * **ticker_interval** (default 0)
   * For input plugins it is the poll interval when `process_message` is called see: [polling input plugins](https://github.com/mozilla-services/lua_sandbox/blob/master/docs/heka/input.md#polling)
-  * For analysis and output plugins it is the amount of time between `timer_event` function calls.
+  * For analysis and output plugins it is the amount of time between `timer_event` function calls

 #### Common Plugin Configuration Variables